zextras/tech-doc/source/carbonio/adminpanel/domains/details.rst

 successful, while on the other side, the use of :ref:`2FA
 <domain-2fa>` will not be allowed, as it is not possible to enforce
 2FA with authentication methods other than *Carbonio*.

+.. index:: Authentication by GUI; LDAP, LDAP Authentication; by GUI,

 .. _ap-ext-ldap: